relution-io/relution-sdk-sample-auth/README.md

 </ion-list>
 ```

 the result will show the LoginPage with the credentials form.
-Ok now we can login the user on the Relution server for this we wil need a new method i called it 'onSubmit':
+Ok now we can login the user on the Relution server for this we will need a new method i called it 'onSubmit':

 ```javascript
 onSubmit() {